ashsakthicodes/facerecognitionbrain/README.md

 Face Recognition Brain
 ---------------

-FaceRecognitionBrain is a responsive, Full Stack Web Development project, using the create-react-app as a starting point.
+FaceRecognitionBrain is a responsive React App *focused on Front End ONLY * , Web Development project, using the create-react-app as a starting point.
 Functionality of this web application: User inputs URL to an image and the image gets displayed with a face recognition box around the face.
 This web application is inclusive of register and signin modules as well.

 Built With:
 Sublime Text as code editor, uiGradients for color palette, React.js, API, JSONPlaceholder for user data, Tachyons for CSS, Git, NPM, Terminal